Foothill Extension: Legislative attempts

 In January 2020, California State Assemblyman Chris Holden (D-Pasadena), representing California's 41st State Assembly district, introduced Assembly Bill AB 2011.
 The measure would have formed the West San Bernardino County Rail Construction Authority, which would have designed and constructed the extension from Montclair to Ontario International Airport.

 Holden would be aided by California State Senator Anthony Portantino (D-La Cañada Flintridge), representing California's 25th senatorial district, who introduced his bill, SB 1390, on February 21, 2020, which went even further and would have transferred taxpayer funds and land owned by the SBCTA within the proposed rail right of way to a state-created independent construction authority.

 Both state legislators presented their bills to the SBCTA board of directors at the March 7, 2020, board meeting.
 The board voted to oppose both bills and passed a motion reasserting itself as the sole authority to plan, design, and build new mass transit projects in San Bernardino County.
 Despite this, both bills were supported by the Foothill Gold Line Construction Authority.

 Neither bill was able to pass the state legislature.
 On May 18, 2020, the SBCTA ceased negotiations on a memorandum of understanding (MoU) on the extension, following Holden committing against further action on his legislative proposal, killing these attempts at the project.

 Proposed alternative

-As a cost-effective solution compared to the proposed extension, estimated at around $1–1.5 billion, SBCTA and Ontario International Airport are currently in the process of trying to implement a tunnel with autonomous, zero-emission vehicles on an "on-demand" basis from the Metrolink San Bernardino Line's Rancho Cucamonga station to Ontario International Airport.
+As a cost-effective solution compared to the proposed extension, estimated at around $1–1.5 billion, SBCTA and Ontario International Airport were in the process of trying to implement a tunnel with autonomous, zero-emission vehicles on an "on-demand" basis from the Metrolink San Bernardino Line's Rancho Cucamonga station to Ontario International Airport.

 Initially, The Boring Company proposed constructing a single 2.8 mi tunnel similar to the Las Vegas Convention Center Loop that would cost $60 million.
 However, the company eventually dropped out of the project because they refused to submit another refined proposal.

 Despite this, the SBCTA moved forward with plans on the project.
-The new plans for the project include two 4.2 mi tunnels that will cost roughly $492 million.
+The new plans for the project included two 4.2 mi tunnels that would cost roughly $492 million.
 The SBCTA selected HNTB as their new contractor to design, build, and maintain the project.
+However, the project was canceled by the SBCTA board of directors at its December 3, 2025 board meeting due to escalating costs.